 Although you may feel annoyed or stressed about law enforcement pulling you over, it is important to remain calm.
 Everybody knows, nothing good comes from being rude to a police officer, no matter how mad you are.
 If you show disrespect towards an officer, it may provoke them to make your situation more difficult.
 Do not argue with a police officer under any circumstances.

 Make Sure You Always Have Your Driver's License and Paperwork Accessible

 You should never be driving without your license and insurance documents.
 If you are unable to provide these for a police officer, you may face charges even if you are completely sober.
 Additionally, it is a good idea to have your documents easily accessible.
 By having your documents ready when a police officer pulls you over, it makes you look more competent and less likely to have been drinking.

 You Do Not Have to Admit to Drinking

 Once the police officer pulls you over, they are going to ask you if you have been drinking.
 Most commonly, people assume it is best to play it down by saying they had a “little” or it was “hours ago.”
 This only gives the officer more probable cause to arrest you.
 Legally, you have the right to decline any answers, as the courts can use these against you at a later time.
 Of course, this may provoke the officer to arrest you, but it is better to admit nothing.
 This will help you build a stronger case in court.

 You Should Know When to Refuse Testing and When Not to

 It is likely that a police officer will ask you to take a Preliminary Alcohol Screening (PAS) test or a Field Sobriety Test (FST).
 These tests are not mandatory prior to arrest unless you are under 21 or are on probation for a previous DUI.
-Additionally, FST’s are designed to be difficult to pass even if you are sober.
+Additionally, FST’s are difficult to pass even if you are sober.
 If you agree to these tests, you may be giving up important rights.

 You Should Get an Attorney Before You Answer Any Questions